 For many organizations, business agility marks change.
 Employees may have heard of agile concepts from their development team, but likely perceive it...

 Harnessing the Power of Your Company's Ideas - A Healthcare Success Story

 All of us have more knowledge than one of us!
 This blog talks through how one customer harnessed the power of their employees's ideas to fuel innovation and growth.

-In keeping with my article from a couple weeks ago, I'd like to continue writing about the "why", vs just the "how" from a Customer Success standpoint.
-Some of these articles will be more topical, but I would like to work in some actual customer stories as well because, let's face it-- our customer are great, and come up with lots of our best ideas.
+In keeping with my article from a couple of weeks ago, I'd like to continue writing about the "why", vs just the "how" from a Customer Success standpoint.
+Some of these articles will be more topical, but I would like to work on some actual customer stories as well because let's face it-- our customers are great and come up with lots of our best ideas.
 This use case details a customer story from the healthcare industry.
 The customer is a large hospital system based in the US.
 We will detail some of the challenges they faced around innovation and idea management.
-We will also cover how Coras helped to turbocharge innovation not only with teams, but fostered a culture of innovation across the organization.
+We will also cover how Coras helped to turbocharge innovation not only with teams but fostered a culture of innovation across the organization.